nichoth/roo/README.md

   - validate that the names are alphabet letters
   - validate that the occupation name is alpha-numeric
 * should display the SSN better.
 You could show it with hyphens: `123-12-1234`
+* write real tests in cypress
+  - test the error states -- should show errors in the UI
+  - test the happy states
+* write real tests in node -- `test/index.js`

 ------------------------------------